-The Vietnamese script today has its origin dated back to the 17th century when a group of European missionaries, most notably Alexandre de Rhodes, introduced in Viet Nam a system of Latin-based script.
-Since then, the Vietnamese script has evolved into a complete writing system and become the official script of Viet Nam since the early 20th century.
+Vietnamese script today was originated in the 17th century when a group of European missionaries represented by missionary Alexandre de Rhodes introduced a letter based on the Latin alphabet.
+After that, Vietnamese script was increasingly developed and become the official script of Vietnam in the early twentieth century.